esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_first_problem_solving.rst

-In this section we continue with the simple UDP from the :ref:`previous section <cpp_tut_first_problem>` and look at ways to minimise it.
-The following example shows the use with no multithreading of an algoritmic evolution.
+In this section we continue with the simple UDP from the :ref:`previous section <cpp_tut_first_problem>` and look at ways to minimize it.
+The following example shows the use with of an evolutionary algorithm.

 As previously defined the problem is
 *continuous*, *deterministic*, *single objective* and *constrained*.
 Looking at the :ref:`algorithms table <available_algorithms_problems>`
-we can find multiple applicable optimisation algorithms.
+we can find multiple applicable optimization algorithms.

-From the :ref:`global optimisation heuristics <_heuristic_global_optimization>` we could use Extended Ant Colony Optimization (:cpp:class:`pagmo::gaco`) or Improved Harmony Search (:cpp:class:`pagmo::ihs`).
+From the :ref:`global optimization heuristics <_heuristic_global_optimization>` we could use Extended Ant Colony Optimization (:cpp:class:`pagmo::gaco`) or Improved Harmony Search (:cpp:class:`pagmo::ihs`).
-There are other optimisation algorithms in the :ref:`local optimization  <_local_optimization>` and :ref:` meta algorithms <_meta_algorithms>` sections that could be used instead.

 Ant Colony Optimization
 -----------------------

 Lets see how we can optimize the problem from the :ref:`previous section <cpp_tut_first_problem>`.
-We import the necessary packages and define the problem (``problem_v0``), as in the previous section.
+We import the necessary packages and define the problem (``problem_v1``), as in the previous section.

 .. literalinclude:: ../../../../../tutorials/first_udp_ver1_solve.cpp
-   :caption: first_udp_ver0.cpp
+   :caption: first_udp_ver1_solve.cpp
    :language: c++
    :linenos: